How to use WordPress Shortcodes to make your project more dynamic

 return $return_string;

-Just as is the case with an HTML tag, frame the desired title in your text with an opening and closing shortcode:
+}phpSimilar to an HTML tag, you now surround the desired heading in your text with an opening and a closing shortcode:

-If you no longer need a certain WordPress shortcode then you have two possibilities for deactivating these: the best solution is to remove the callback function from the PHP file and all of the code’s entries.
-If you were instead only to delete the callback function, then WordPress wouldn’t be able to recognize the shortcode as such, and would then present the code in the middle of an article.
-Given that this method requires a lot of effort for shortcodes that are frequently used, there’s a further possibility for such cases: instead of deleting the code and PHP functions, the callback function is expanded through an unreturned instruction and thus blocked:
+If you no longer need a particular WordPress shortcode, there are two ways to deactivate it.
+The most effective approach is to remove the callback function from the PHP file along with all related code entries.
+If you only delete the callback function, WordPress won’t recognize the shortcode and will display the code within the content instead.
+Since this method can be time-consuming, especially for shortcodes that are used frequently, there’s another option: instead of removing the code and PHP functions, you can modify the callback function with an unreturned instruction to effectively block it:

 After you’ve begun to understand more about the structure of shortcodes and are also aware of how they are registered and faded into WordPress, then the following examples should help you learn more about the various possibilities that shortcode technology can afford users.

-In order to add an custom-designed link button to your project, you don’t need to do anything more than implement a shortcode with the following callback function:
+In order to add a custom-designed link button to your project, you don’t need to do anything more than implement a shortcode with the following callback function:

 function link_button_function( $atts, $content = null ) {